In this section

 for RCH to undertake any further investigation in relation to the alleged conduct.
 Employees who have had allegations against them substantiated could face one or more of the following consequences:

-Legal Counsel and/or the CEO, will determine the investigation process, in each
+Note: The relevant Executive Director in consultation with HR, Legal Counsel and/or the CEO, will determine the investigation process, in each

 instance based upon the complaint, circumstances and information available and